 In special cases, other forms of damages are available.
-The right California employment discrimination lawyer will be able to provide you with more guidance on what kinds of damages might be available in your case.
+The right San Diego employment discrimination lawyer will be able to provide you with more guidance on what kinds of damages might be available in your case.

-Should I Hire a California Workplace Discrimination Attorney?
+Should I Hire a San Diego Workplace Discrimination Attorney?

 At the John W. Dalton Law Offices, we understand how traumatic workplace discrimination can be.
 Don’t try to fight your employer on your own.
 Instead, focus on putting your life back together while we help you obtain the compensation you deserve.